 Let me see, where was I?
 Oh, yes.
 I think I was telling you about Dillon McKlusky.
 You remember him, don’t you?
 I went for an job interview, only to find this sack of bile, a bully from my childhood, was supposed to be interviewing me.

-I’d love you to be part of Fiona’s Admirers club.
-You can see the link at the foot of this email.
+I’d love you to be part of Fiona’s Admirers club, which I manage for her.
 But in the meantime I’m going to tell you a little more about McKlusky and what happened next.

 There’s no doubt that as a crossdresser, when a man’s eyes drop to your cleavage – in my case $8,000 of Brazilian excellence – you quickly realise that as much as he may think he is in control, I know very well who has the power in this equation.
 McKlusky conducted the most perfunctory of interviews and sure enough a few days later a job offer arrived through the mail.